Machine Learning for Synthetic Data Generation: A Review: Privacy Risks and Prevention

 \section{Privacy Risks and Prevention}

 Open release and free data exchange would benefit research and industry development.
 However, there are cases where datasets exist but cannot be publicly disclosed due to privacy concerns.
-In the meantime, the emergence and the enforcement of privacy regulations such as HIPAA\footnote{\url{https://www.hhs.gov/hipaa/index.html}}, EU General Data Protection Regulation (GDPR\footnote{\url{https://gdpr-info.eu}}) and the California Consumer Privacy Act (CCPA\footnote{\url{https://oag.ca.gov/privacy/ccpa}}) make it infeasible for sensitive data with privacy implications.
-Regulated data such as clinical and genomics data in raw may not be shared and one solution is to share synthesized data instead.
+Regulated data, such as clinical and genomics data in raw form, may not be shared, and one solution is to share synthesized data instead.